Morobe Province: Languages

 The population of Morobe speak over 100 languages, representing 27 language families.
 The majority of the indigenous Papuan languages of Morobe Province belong to the Finisterre-Huon branch of the Trans-New Guinea language family.
 During the 20th century, two well-studied local languages, Kâte and Yabem, were used for the purposes of evangelisation by the Lutheran Church, based in Finschhafen.
 In theory, Kâte was intended for use in the mountainous hinterlands, where Papuan languages are spoken, and Yabem in coastal and lowland areas, particularly along the coast and in the Markham Valley, where speakers of the Austronesian family of languages predominate.
 However, in some inland areas such as Wau, both Kâte and Yabem were introduced by mission groups coming from different directions.
 Today, English, and especially Pidgin English, are the common urban languages in Lae.

 Government

 The Province sends nine members to the national parliament, and has 14 members of the Tutumang the provincial assembly.
 Tutumang means "the coming together," and the Province maintains that name for its assembly, as is permitted under the Organic Law on Provincial Government and Local Government.
-From the 2022 National Election the Morobe Governor is Luther Wenge.
+From the 2022 National Election the Morobe Governor was Luther Wenge.